ornament-orm/json/README.md

 input as a string, the decorator tries to `json_decode()` it.
 If the value is not a string to begin with, it is left alone.

+The decorator throws a `DomainException` if the string passed is not valid JSON.